Lê Quốc Quân: 2007–2011 activism and arrests

-Quan is a Roman Catholic and an advocate for religious freedom.
+Quân is a Roman Catholic and an advocate for religious freedom.
 He participated in a march of Catholics on 29 January 2008 at Saint Joseph Cathedral in Hanoi, protesting the government's occupation of land also claimed by the church.
 He later told reporters that he had been beaten by guards during the march.

-On 5 April 2011, he was re-arrested along with Pham Hong Son when attempting to observe the trial of democracy activist Cu Huy Ha Vu.
+On 5 April 2011, he was re-arrested along with Phạm Hồng Sơn when attempting to observe the trial of democracy activist Cù Huy Hà Vũ.
 The pair were held for "causing public disorder".
 Son's wife Vu Thu Ha stated that Son had been assaulted by police with batons prior to his arrest.
 After the U.S. government and human rights groups called for the men's release, both were released without charge on 13 April.

 Tax evasion conviction

 In July 2012, Independent Catholic News reported that he had been threatened by state media for his activism on behalf of his diocese.
-Police raided his office and attempted to take him to a police station, but were blocked by Quan's supporters.
+Police raided his office and attempted to take him to a police station, but were blocked by Quân's supporters.